 This is one of those projects where anything goes!
 I love that there are no “rules” to making a fairy garden although it can also be overwhelming to narrow down the choices.

 To get started you will want to find a good container.
 I was able to find a container on clearance for $3.
-Sometimes it pays to be late in the season for this project!
 I have also used a galvanized bucket (like this) or other large planter in the past.
-If you are going for small garden, than a terra cotta planter or a small galvanized bucket would be great!
+If you are going for small garden, than a terra cotta planter like the ones I made HERE or a small galvanized bucket would be great!

 Other must-haves for this project include dirt fill for the bucket.
 I have always used potting soil but sand could also be fun if you went with a beach themed fairy garden!
 I actually saw beach themed accessories at my local craft store–so fun!